Serendipity-AI/intelligence-widget-action/README.md

-# Intelligence Widget Action
+# S3 Upload / CloudFront invalidate

-Github Action to Upload to S3 Bucket
+Github Action to Upload to S3 Bucket and invalidate a CloudFront distribution

-Uploads to S3 Bucket

 ```yaml
 name: Upload